Easter in the East Bay is filled with fun free carnivals and community egg hunts throughout the weeks. Don’t miss out with the help of our guide.

 We’re stoked over the next summer camp giveaway: one lucky reader will win a week at Avid4 Adventure Camps for pre-k through 7th grade.

-As the Year of the Rooster approaches, a handful of Lunar New Year celebrations pop up around the Bay Area.
+As the Year of the Dog approaches, a handful of Lunar New Year celebrations pop up around the Bay Area.
 Here are some places to take your children